one-answer/Stirling-PDF/README.md

 ## Customisation

-pdf百宝箱 allows easy customization of the app.
+PDF百宝箱 allows easy customization of the app.
 Includes things like

 - Custom application name